 Download Identical Versions of Minecraft

 A later version of Minecraft will be unable to detect an earlier version.
-Therefore, it is mandatory to have the latest versions installed on both ends in order to avoid inconvenience during the pairing process.
+Therefore, it is mandatory to have the latest versions installed on both ends to avoid inconvenience during the pairing process.

 Playing on LAN: Server’s Side